arjun-vh/SeisPlotPy-QGIS/README.md

 # SeisPlotPy (QGIS Plugin)

 **SeisPlotPy** is a acoustic subsurface data visualization and interpretation plugin for **QGIS**.
-It allows users to load, view, navigate, and interpret **SEG-Y (post-stack) seismic data** directly inside QGIS.
+It allows users to load, view, navigate, analyse and interpret **SEG-Y (post-stack) seismic data** directly inside QGIS.

 SeisPlotPy is designed for earth scientists, researchers, students, and geophysics workflows involving seismic reflection or sub-bottom profiler data.